Scota: Scota and the Stone of Scone

 Baldred Bisset is credited with being the first to connect the Stone of Scone with the Scota foundation legends in his 1301 work Processus, putting forward an argument that Scotland, not Ireland, was where the original Scota homeland lay.

 Bisset wanted to legitimize a Scottish (as opposed to English) accession to the throne when Alexander III of Scotland died in 1286.
 At his coronation in 1249, Alexander himself heard his royal genealogy recited generations back to Scota.
-Bisset attempted to legitimize a Scottish accession by highlighting Scota's importance as the transporter of the Stone of Scone from Egypt, during the exodus of Moses, to Scotland.
+Bisset attempted to legitimize a Scottish accession by highlighting Scota's importance as the transporter of the Stone of Scone from Ancient Egypt, during the Exodus of Moses, to Scotland.
 In 1296, the Stone was captured by Edward I of England and taken to Westminster Abbey.
 In 1323, Robert the Bruce used Bisset's legend connecting Scota to the Stone in an attempt to return it to Scone Abbey in Scotland.

 The 15th-century English chronicler John Hardyng later attempted to debunk Bisset's claims.